top of page

 Lara Lakshmi Collections

-Sachin Sagare’s sari ‘Serenity in Strength’ is dedicated to women, the sari honors their resilience, emotional strength, and grace.
+Sachin Sagare’s sari ‘Sacred Sisterhood’ is dedicated to women, the sari honors their resilience, emotional strength, and grace.

 Journey